delta-io/delta/kernel/USER_GUIDE.md

   optPredicate /* additional predicate the connector can apply to filter data from the reader */ );

-// Now the physical data read from the Parquet data file is converted to a table
+// Now the physical data read from the Parquet data file is converted to logical data
+// the table represents.
-// logical data.
-Logical data may include the addition of partition columns and/or
+// Logical data may include the addition of partition columns and/or
 // subset of rows deleted CloseableIterator<FilteredColumnarBatch> transformedData =
   Scan.transformPhysicalData(